andrewmcdan/DTOS/README.md

 ## Technical Specifications
 ### Core Components
-- Processor: Raspberry Pi 4B with modifications to remove through-hole connectors for a lower profile.
+- Raspberry Pi 4B with modifications to remove through-hole connectors for a lower profile.
-- System Management: Teensy 4.1 microcontroller.
+- [WiFi Module]() - The RasPi's integrated WiFi will be used for connecting to another unit, and the a secondary WiFi module is used for an AP for other units to connect to.
+Currently evaluating types and styles of modules to use.
+- Teensy 4.1 microcontroller: This will handle communication between the RasPi and the other modules along with encoding data into audio signals.
 ### Radios
-- VHF/UHF: 3 UHF/VHF pairs of SA818 module, for voice and data over short range
+- VHF/UHF: 3 UHF/VHF pairs of SA818 modules, for voice and data over short range
-- 900MHz LoRa: Long range data, low bandwidth
+- 900MHz LoRa: Long range data, low bandwidth, for telemetry (GPS, etc)
 - WiFi 2.4GHz and 5GHz: IP comms
 - Bluetooth: Cellphone interface
 - GPS